smt/js-standards/readme.md

     !!~array.indexOf("d");
     // false

-    // Note that the above should be considered "unnecessarily clever"
-    // Prefer the obvious approach of comparing the returned value of
+Note that the above should be considered "unnecessarily clever".
+Prefer the obvious approach of comparing the returned value of `indexOf`, like:
-    // indexOf, like:

     if ( array.indexOf( "a" ) >= 0 ) {
       // ...
     }
-    ```

-    ```javascript
-    // 3.B.2.4
+###### 3.B.2.4

     var num = 2.5;